 The new newsletter is set up and ready to spring into action.
 Sign up here.

-If you wish to contribute to my ISBN, yarn, or flour budget, are suffering from pirate’s remorse, or simply feel I don’t charge enough for my books, you may act upon those feelings via PayPal or Ko-Fi.
+If you wish to contribute to my ISBN, editing, or flour budget, are suffering from pirate’s remorse, or simply feel I don’t charge enough for my books, you may act upon those feelings via PayPal or Ko-Fi.
 (The former has the Ren Benton pseudonym attached; the latter Lena Brassard—they both end up in the same pocket.)
-A contribution via Ko-Fi will get you a link to download a phone wallpaper, if that influences your choice in any way.

 I once left a comment on an author’s blog, and that charming individual harvested my email address and signed me up for her newsletter.
 I haven’t used a real email address for commenting at an untrusted site since then.